psamoylov/ttt-server/README.md

 # Multithreaded Multiplayer Game Server

-High-performance, concurrent TCP server implementation demonstrating scalable backend architecture for real-time multiplayer applications
+Concurrent TCP server implementation with scalable backend architecture for real-time multiplayer applications.
-Built in C with POSIX threading, designed for production-grade reliability and performance.
+Built in C with POSIX threading designed for production-grade reliability and performance.

 ## Key Features